 The initial condition is modeled as a zero-mean periodic Gaussian random field,

 with covariance kernel

 Data assimilation is performed using sparse and noisy observations of the true solution.
-Measurements are collected at $5\times5$ uniformly distributed sensor locations, resulting in an observation vector $\mathbf{y}_k\in\mathbb{R}^{25}$.
-Observations are available every $\Delta t=0.05$ up to the final time $T=1.5$.
+Measurements are collected at $5\times5$ uniformly distributed sensor locations, resulting in an observation vector $\mathbf{y}_k\in\mathbb{R}^{25}$, corrupted by additive Gaussian noise with standard deviation $\sigma=0.01$.
+Observations are available every $\Delta t=0.05$ up to the final time $T=3$.
 Fig.~\ref{44.1} shows the true solution at the initial and final times, with sensor locations marked by white circles.
-The observation model is

-where the noise level is set to $\sigma=0.01$.
 The initial ensemble is generated by sampling spatial white noise followed by convolution with a two-dimensional Gaussian filter with standard deviation $3$.
 This procedure introduces spatial correlation and provides a common prior ensemble for all filtering methods.

+To better understand the role of different components in the proposed framework, we first conduct an ablation study on the loss function~\eqref{loss1}.
+Here, we fix the latent dimension to $n=20$ and remove either the latent consistency term or the prediction term in~\eqref{loss1}.
+Fig.~\ref{44.10} shows the multi-step state prediction relative error $\frac{\|\mathscr{D}\mathbf{A}^k\mathscr{E}(\x_0)-\x_{k}\|_2}{\|\x_{k} \|_2}$ and the latent consistency relative error $\frac{\|\mathbf{A}^k\mathscr{E}(\x_0)-\mathscr{E}(\x_{k})\|_2}{\|\mathscr{E}(\x_{k}) \|_2}$.
+The results indicate removing the latent consistency term significantly degrades the linear structure in the latent space, while removing the prediction term leads to reduced accuracy in the physical state.
+This confirms that the two terms play complementary roles in learning accurate and structured latent dynamics.

 To study the effect of the latent dimension, we train LAE models with latent dimensions $n\in\{16,20,24\}$ and apply the corresponding LAE-EnKF.
 Each experiment is repeated over ten independent runs.
 Fig.~\ref{44.2} reports the time evolution of the relative RMSE, where solid lines denote the mean and shaded regions indicate $95\%$ confidence intervals.
 For all latent dimensions considered, LAE-EnKF achieves the lowest error and exhibits the most stable temporal behavior.